-The management continues looking into possible acquisitions of asset management companies and other financial service platforms located in both Hong Kong (China) and the PRC, in order to build a strong, growing and diversified financial services sector.
+The management continues looking into possible acquisitions of asset management companies and other financial service platforms located in both Hong Kong (China) and Mainland (China), in order to build a strong, growing and diversified financial services sector.

-Subsequent to the financial year under review, on 31 January 2020, the Group has entered into an agreement to acquire 30% equity interest in 廣後粵港澳產業投資基金管理(廣州)有限公司 (Guangjun Guangdong-Hong Kong-Macao Industrial Investment Fund Management (Guangzhou) Company Limited) (the "GJ Fund Management Company") at a consideration of approximately HK\$3 million.
-GJ Fund Management Company will establish a private equity fund for investing in an education project in Nansha district, Guangzhou Province, the PRC.
+On 31 January 2020, the Group has entered into an agreement to acquire 30% equity interest in GJ Fund Management Company at a consideration of approximately RMB3,000,000.
+GJ Fund Management Company will establish a private equity fund for investing in an education project in Nansha district, Guangzhou, Guangzhou Province, the PRC.
 The Group is optimistic about the prospect of GJ Fund Management Company and believe such acquisition would strengthen the Group's network in the PRC fund industry, which is in line with the expansion plan of the Group.